 The second proposition of the M&M Theorem states that the company’s cost of equity is directly proportional to the company’s leverage level.
 An increase in leverage level induces higher default probability to a company.
 Therefore, investors tend to demand a higher cost of equity (return) to be compensated for the additional risk.

 Conversely, the second version of the M&M Theorem was developed to better suit real-world conditions.
 The assumptions of the newer version imply that companies pay taxes; there are transaction, bankruptcy, and agency costs; and information is not symmetrical.

 - D = Debt

-The first proposition states that tax shields that resulted from the tax-deductible interest payments make the value of a levered company higher than the value of an unlevered company.
+The first proposition states that tax shields that result from the tax-deductible interest payments make the value of a levered company higher than the value of an unlevered company.
 The main rationale behind the theorem is that tax-deductible interest payments positively affect a company’s cash flows.
-Since a company’s value is determined as the present value of the future cash flows, the value of a levered company must increase.
+Since a company’s value is determined as the present value of the future cash flows, the value of a levered company increases.

 Proposition 2 (M&M II):

 Nonetheless, the presence of tax shields affects the relationship by making the cost of equity less sensitive to the leverage level.
-Although the extra debt still increases the chance of a company’s default, investors are prone to the company taking additional leverage as it creates the tax shields that boost its value.
+Although the extra debt still increases the chance of a company’s default, investors are less prone to negatively reacting to the company taking additional leverage, as it creates the tax shields that boost its value.